19hours/sg-statutes/Acts/Financial Advisers Act.md

 ### Inspection by Authority

-70\.—(1) The Authority may from time to time inspect, under conditions of secrecy, the books of a licensee.
+70\.—(1) The Authority may from time to time inspect, under conditions of secrecy, the books of —

+(a) a licensed financial adviser;

+(b) an exempt financial adviser in respect of its business of providing any financial advisory service; or

+(c) a representative.

+[1/2009 wef 26/11/2010]

 (2) For the purposes of an inspection under this section —

-(a) the licensee, and any person who is in possession of the books of the licensee, shall produce such books to the Authority and give such information or facilities as may be required by the Authority;
+(a) a person referred to in subsection (1), and any person who is in possession of the books , shall produce such books to the Authority and give such information or facilities as may be required by the Authority;

 [1/2009 wef 26/11/2010]